-Dual Admission Programs
+Dual Admission and Joint Degree Programs

-Nova Southeastern University offers dual admission to bachelor's degree programs of the College of Arts, Humanities, and Social Sciences and to selected graduate and first-professional degree programs.
-Students apply to both undergraduate and graduate or professional programs at the same time.
-Students admitted to the Dual Admission Program are assured of their place in an NSU graduate or professional school at the time they enter NSU, as long as they meet program criteria.
+Nova Southeastern University offers dual admission to bachelor's degree programs and to selected graduate and first-professional degree programs.
+Students apply to both undergraduate and graduate or first-professional programs at the same time.
+Students admitted to the Dual Admission Program are assured of their place in an NSU graduate or first-professional school at the time they enter NSU, as long as they meet program criteria.

 In addition, some majors have the advantage of being combined programs.
-This allows students to complete both the undergraduate degree and the professional degree in a reduced period of time.
-The combined degree curriculum usually decreases the number of years of study in the undergraduate college needed to enter the graduate or professional school.
-Nova Southeastern University offers dual admission to the following graduate and professional programs:
+This allows students to complete both the undergraduate degree and the first-professional degree in a reduced period of time.
+The combined degree curriculum usually decreases the number of years of study in the undergraduate college needed to enter the graduate or first-professional school.